 The lyrics tell the story of a soldier who is sent into battle and becomes a "painkiller," seeking relief from the physical and emotional pain of war through the use of drugs.

-The song was a commercial success and became one of Judas Priest's most popular songs, receiving widespread radio play and being included on numerous best-of compilations.
+"Painkiller" was a commercial success and became one of Judas Priest's most popular songs (and one of the most recognizable drum intros of all time!), receiving widespread radio play and being included on numerous best-of compilations.
 It has also been covered by a number of other artists and has been featured in a number of video games and movies.

 Overall, "Painkiller" is a classic heavy metal track that has stood the test of time and remains a fan favourite to this day.
 Give it a go by clicking on the player above.